 Miles Community College posts Emergency Procedure booklets in all of its classrooms, community rooms, staff and faculty offices, and residence halls.
 Once a year, the campus's Safety Committee presents information about the safety procedures within the Emergency Procedure booklets.
-The Custer Network Against Domestic Abuse & Sexual Assault (CNADA) provides sexual assault awareness to students on Miles Community College's campus at least once a year.
+The Custer Network Against Domestic Abuse & Sexual Assault (CNADA) provides sexual assault awareness information to students on Miles Community College's campus at least once a year (for 2021, presentations were provided by the Title IX Coordinator and Coordinator of Student Life and College

+Housing).
 Safety procedures are addressed with new employees during New Employee Orientation.
 Students who live on campus are required to attend a mandatory residence hall meeting at the beginning of the school year where rape prevention awareness is addressed as well as information on who to contact in an emergency (residence life staff and/or Miles City Police Department).
 Miles Community College does not have any officially recognized student organizations with off-campus locations that are monitored by the College (such as fraternity or sorority houses).
 The Montana University System has also entered into a contract with EverFi, which is a company that hosts online training for sexual assault prevention and bystander intervention called Community College Sexual Assault Prevention.
 Since Fall 2014, all incoming students at Miles Community College have been provided log-in information and resources through the EverFi program.